FAQs

 How does Wisconsin's humidity affect my hardwood floors?

-Wood hardness is quantified using the Janka scale.
-Hickory ranks as the hardest domestic North American species, followed by hard maple and oak varieties.
-For households with larger dogs, we often suggest woods featuring prominent grain patterns, such as red oak, as these naturally help conceal minor scratch marks better than smooth-grained species like maple.Do you provide a "Waiver of Lien"?
+Professional flooring stores measure wood hardness according to the Janka scale.
+Hickory is the hardest native North American wood on this scale, followed by hard maple and oak.
+For homes with large pets, choosing a wood with a prominent grain, such as red oak, can help hide minor scratches better than a smooth-grained wood like maple.Do you provide a "waiver of lien"?

 Waterproof vinyl flooring is designed to completely block water from passing through the material or damaging the core, making it suitable for areas with frequent spills or moisture like bathrooms, kitchens, and basements.
 Water-resistant vinyl flooring can handle light spills and short-term exposure to moisture, but water left on the surface for too long may eventually seep in and cause damage.